TOOLS & GUIDES

 Dark chocolate contains between 130–450 mg per 28 grams of chocolate

-Symptoms of chocolate toxicity can take several hours to show, and even longer to disappear.
-Some signs that your dog may have eaten chocolate are:
+Symptoms of chocolate poisoning in dogs can take several hours to show and even longer to disappear.
+Some clinical signs that your dog may have eaten chocolate are:

 Vomiting